-The 56F8366 and 56F8166 support program execution from either internal or external memories.
+The 56F8365 and 56F8165 support program execution from internal memories.
 Two data operands can be accessed from the on-chip data RAM per instruction cycle.
-These devices also provides two external dedicated interrupt lines and up to 62 General Purpose Input/Output (GPIO) lines, depending on peripheral configuration.
+These devices also provide two external dedicated interrupt lines and up to 49 General Purpose Input/Output (GPIO) lines, depending on peripheral configuration.

-1.2.1 56F8366 Features
+1.2.1 56F8365 Features

-The 56F8366 hybrid controller includes 512KB of Program Flash and 32KB of Data Flash (each programmable through the JTAG port) with 4KB of Program RAM and 32KB of Data RAM.
-It also supports program execution from external memory.
+The 56F8365 controller includes 512KB of Program Flash and 32KB of Data Flash (each programmable through the JTAG port) with 4KB of Program RAM and 32KB of Data RAM.
 A total of 32KB of Boot Flash is incorporated for easy customer inclusion of field-programmable software routines that can be used to program the main Program and Data Flash memory areas.
 Both Program and Data Flash memories can be independently bulk erased or erased in pages.
 Program Flash page erase size is 1KB.
 Boot and Data Flash page erase size is 512 bytes.
 The Boot Flash memory can also be either bulk or page erased.

-A key application-specific feature of the 56F8366 is the inclusion of two Pulse Width Modulator (PWM) modules.
+A key application-specific feature of the 56F8365 is the inclusion of two Pulse Width Modulator (PWM) modules.
 These modules each incorporate three complementary, individually programmable PWM signal output pairs (each module is also capable of supporting six independent PWM functions, for a total of 12 PWM outputs) to enhance motor control functionality.
 Complementary operation permits programmable dead time insertion, distortion correction via current sensing by software, and separate top and bottom output polarity control.
 The up-counter value is programmable to support a continuously variable PWM frequency.
 Edge-aligned and center-aligned synchronous pulse width control (0% to 100% modulation) is supported.
 The device is capable of controlling most motor types: ACIM (AC Induction Motors); both BDC and BLDC (Brush and Brushless DC motors); SRM and VRM (Switched and Variable Reluctance Motors); and stepper motors.
 The PWMs incorporate fault protection and cycle-by-cycle current limiting with sufficient output drive capability to directly drive standard optoisolators.
 A "smoke-inhibit", write-once protection feature for key parameters is also included.
 A patented PWM waveform distortion correction circuit is also provided.
 Each PWM is double-buffered and includes interrupt controls to permit integral reload rates to be programmable from 1 to 16.
 The PWM modules provide reference outputs to synchronize the Analog-to-Digital Converters through two channels of Quad Timer C.

-The 56F8366 incorporates two Quadrature Decoders capable of capturing all four transitions on the two-phase inputs, permitting generation of a number proportional to actual position.
+The 56F8365 incorporates two Quadrature Decoders capable of capturing all four transitions on the two-phase inputs, permitting generation of a number proportional to actual position.
 Speed computation capabilities accommodate both fast- and slow-moving shafts.
 An integrated watchdog timer in the Quadrature Decoder can be programmed with a time-out value to alert when no shaft motion is detected.
 Each input is filtered to ensure only true transitions are recorded.

-This controller also provides a full set of standard programmable peripherals that include two Serial Communications Interfaces (SCIs), two Serial Peripheral Interfaces (SPIs), and four Quad Timers.
-Any of these interfaces can be used as General-Purpose Input/Outputs (GPIOs) if that function is not required.
-Two Flex Controller Area Network (FlexCAN) interfaces (CAN Version 2.0 B-compliant) and an internal interrupt controller are included on the 56F8366.
+This controller also provides a full set of standard programmable peripherals that include two Serial Communications Interfaces (SCIs); two Serial Peripheral Interfaces (SPIs); and four Quad Timers.
+Any of these interfaces can be used as General Purpose Input/Outputs (GPIOs) if that function is not required.
+Two Flex Controller Area Network (FlexCAN) interfaces (CAN Version 2.0 B-compliant) and an internal interrupt controller are also a part of the 56F8365.

-1.2.2 56F8166 Features
+1.2.2 56F8165 Features